blockchainamm/prometheus_scale_synth/README.md

 This python script emulates a Prometheus scale synthesizer

-The frequencies in Hz of ascending notes for C4 in the prometheus scale\
+The frequencies in Hz of ascending notes for C4 as root note in the prometheus scale\
 261.6256\
 293.6648\
 329.6276\